jamesrharwood/thesis/chapters/appendix/deficiencies.md

 ######## Relevant website features: Each reporting item has its own discussion board.

-######## Barriers addressed: Researchers may not believe stated benefits; Researchers may misunderstand; Researchers may not know how to report an item in practice; reporting guidelines can become outdated; Researchers may feel patronized
+######## Barriers addressed: Researchers may not believe stated benefits; Researchers may misunderstand; Researchers may not know how to report an item in practice; Reporting guidelines can become outdated; Researchers may feel patronized

 Each reporting item had a link to its own discussion page.
 Participants welcomed the opportunity to post comments, ask questions, and suggest edits on this page.